davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 So it turns out that Nuxt Layers – along with their extension superpowers – can be used to reorganise a site by domain.

-Nuxt Layers can be viewed as "mini" applications which are combined to create the "full" application.
+Nuxt Layers can be viewed as "mini" applications which are stitched together to create the "full" application.

 Each layer:

 - may contain `pages`, `components`, `server` folders, etc
 - indicates it's a layer using a `nuxt.config.ts` file

-Then the main `nuxt.config.ts` tells Nuxt where your layers are.

-### Example

-For example, a small personal site might be organised as follows:
+A small personal site might be organised as follows:

 ```
 +- src